-Double Chocolate Orange Sourdough Loaf
+Double Chocolate Orange Sourdough Discard Loaf

-Double Chocolate Orange Sourdough Loaf
+Double Chocolate Orange Sourdough Discard Loaf

-Double Chocolate Orange Sourdough Loaf
+Double Chocolate Orange Sourdough Discard Loaf

-Use a chocolate sourdough starter, or regular.
+Use a chocolate sourdough discard, or regular.

-Baked Delights Round
+Baked delights Round

 PREP TIME2 Hours Proofing